 Occasions to Serve Cincin

 There are numerous occasions to best serve this delicacy or snack.
-It could be served in wedding ceremonies, during Sallah or Christmas periods, festive periods.
+It could be served in wedding ceremonies, during Sallah or Christmas periods, or during festive periods.
 Etc. In addition, it can be consumed anywhere, anytime.

 Furthermore, they can be a part of the delicacies or snacks packed as souvenirs for guests during wedding ceremonies.
-In a Hausa family, Cincin is usually given to the bride among other snacks as she is taking to her husband’s house.
+In a Hausa family, Cincin is usually given to the bride among other snacks as she is taken to her husband’s house.
 This is to serve guests or visitors coming to wish the family well.
 Pretty much useful right?

 How to Store Cincin

 Cincin should be stored in a cool dry place.
 One good thing about its features or qualities is that it can last for several weeks without spoiling.
-Ensure to store in the right container though.
+Ensure to store it in the right container though.

 Nutritional Value of Cincin

-Cincin recipe is majorly composed of carbs but also has moderate amounts of protein.
+The Cincin recipe is majorly composed of carbs but also has moderate amounts of protein.
 Here are the nutrition facts for 3.5 ounces which is equivalent to 100 grams of whole-grain wheat flour: calories (340), water (11%), protein (13.2grams), sugar (0.4 grams) carbs (72 grams), fibre (10.7 grams), and fat (2.5 grams).

 In addition, the consumption of Cincin has many health benefits which make it an interesting delicacy.